Relevant or Random: Can LLMs Truly Perform Analogical Reasoning?: Experiment

 {It might present challenges to prompt LLMs to accurately generate specific types of demonstrations.
 Therefore, given the unexpected results on mathematical reasoning tasks, one may wonder:}

 \finding{ \textbf{Q1-1.} {Are self-generated examples really relevant or irrelevant to the query?} }

 {To quantitatively measure the relevance between the generated examples and the query, we compute the average cosine similarity between them.
 Following \citet{zhang2022automatic}, we use the sentence transformer \citep{reimers-gurevych-2019-sentence} to encode all samples.
-For each method, the reported result is averaged across three seeds.}
+For each method, the reported result is averaged across three seeds (see \Cref{sec:decomposition_similarity} for the decomposition of relevance).}

-{As observed from \Cref{tab:example_relevance}, relevant examples are much more semantically similar to the query than irrelevant ones and the relevance score of `relevant' is more biased towards `oracle' rather than `random' or `N/A', demonstrating that \emph{LLMs indeed follow instructions to generate specific types of demonstrations}.}
+As observed from \Cref{tab:example_relevance}, relevant examples are much more semantically similar to the query than irrelevant ones and the relevance score of `relevant' is more biased towards `oracle' rather than `random' or `N/A', demonstrating that \emph{LLMs indeed follow instructions to generate specific types of demonstrations}.
+Furthermore, we calculate the average similarity score between self-generated relevant examples and queries for BBH (0.46), which is slightly lower than the score of mathematical reasoning tasks (0.48).
+This result demonstrates that the difference in analogical reasoning performance between BBH (\Cref{tab:bbh-result}) and mathematical reasoning (\Cref{tab:math_reasoning}) is \emph{not} because LLMs can generate more relevant examples for BBH.

 {We provide a case study in \Cref{table:case-study-example} to delve deeper into the demonstrations of different methods.
 As we can notice, the example generated by `relevant' is more related to the query as they both involve the mathematical concept `number bases'.
 In contrast, examples such as `What is the value of $x$ in the equation $2x + 5 = 10$?'
 (N/A) or `How do you bake chocolate chip cookies?' ($\text{Random}_{\text{diff}}$) are less relevant to the query.
 This comparison highlights once again that relevance may not be the key factor for analogical reasoning performance on mathematical reasoning tasks.
 To understand better the underlying reasons for the counterintuitive results, we then ask the following question:}